rivt-info/rivtinfo.github.io/docs/_sources/README.rst.txt

 Example rivt file
 -----------------------------------------------------------------------------
-API functions start in column 1. rivt-strings are indented 4 spaces (for legibility and code folding).A rivt doc is assembled by each function in order of the input order.
+API functions start in column one. rivt-strings are indented four spaces (for legibility and code folding).A rivt doc is assembled by each function in order of the input order.
 Each function also, optionally, defines a doc section.